Sachinyadav02/JavaScript-Notes/README.md

 ## Dates

-It is Object in JavaScript
+It is Object in JavaScript.
 Month in JavaScript starts with Zero (0).

 ```js